dfrappart/dfrappart.github.io/_posts/2023-03-30-Sandbox_containers_and_AKS.markdown

 ```

 Interestingly enough, while there is a `workload_runtime` parameter in the terraform provider, it currently only support `OCIContainer` or `WasmWasi`.
-So we are stuck with either az cli or ARM.
+So we are stuck with either az cli or ARM (or bicep).

 That's almost all on the node pool configuration.
 The last details are more in the kubernetes plane so we will have a look in the next part